 - If episodes are recurrent, diabetes and immunodeficiency should be excluded.

-- There is still uncertainty regarding the optimal antibiotic choice, duration and route of antibiotic therapy.
+There is still uncertainty regarding the optimal antibiotic choice, duration and route of antibiotic therapy.
+The following are the recommendations of National Institute of Health and Care Excellence (NICE) guidance from September 2019:

 - Oral antimicrobials are as effective as parenteral antimicrobials for the treatment of uncomplicated cellulitis.